tylerharter/cs320/s21/p1/README.md

 you spent on this project.
 Our long-term goal is to make all seven projects be roughly an equal amount of work -- your estimates will help us towards that.

-If you worked with with a partner, there should only be one submission between you (please don't both submit), and make sure that `submitter` refers to the one actually submitting the code (not the other partner).

 To hand in the notebook, complete the following steps: